 Replacing your factory radio

 The factory receiver sits high in the dash, so it’s easy to reach and easy to live with.
-It’s not quite as easy to replace, but it’s not ridiculously hard, either – especially with a Crutchfield MasterSheet™, which comes free with your purchase.
+It’s not so easy to replace, but it’s not ridiculously hard, either – especially with a Crutchfield MasterSheet™, which comes free with your purchase.

 A number of 2" single-DIN receivers will fit in the Protege’s dash, though receiver depth can be an issue.
 Some slot in with ease, while others require you to cut out the factory stereo's metal rear support bracket to make room for the new receiver.
 A hacksaw blade will do the job.

 Either way, you won’t need a special installation kit to install a new receiver in your Protege.
-All you’ll need is your tools and the wiring harness adapter that’s included free with most stereos purchased from Crutchfield.
+All you’ll need is your tools and a wiring harness adapter, which is available at a deep discount with most stereos purchased from Crutchfield.

 Steering wheel audio controls

-If your car is equipped with steering wheel controls, the PAC steering wheel interface allows you to retain these controls with most aftermarket stereos.
-However, the steering wheel controls are a resistance-based feature in the Protege so iDatalink's Maestro ADS-MSW adapter will also work just fine.
+If your car is equipped with steering wheel controls, the PAC steering wheel interface works with most aftermarket stereos.
+However, the steering wheel controls are a resistance-based feature in the Protege so iDatalink's Maestro ADS-MSW adapter will also work here.
 With a little extra programming, you can assign secondary functions to your steering wheel controls, which is a feature unique to the Maestro adapter.
 Either way, the connections are all at the radio location, which makes the installation more manageable.

-Tools needed for car stereo installation: Small flat blade screwdriver, panel tool, DIN tool
+Tools needed: Small flat blade screwdriver, panel tool, DIN tool

 Replacing your factory speakers